 Until the mid 1940s, when Leonard Leone arrived at Wayne State, theatre was casually listed in university bulletins as an extra-curricular activity.

 Under Leone's leadership in the Department of Speech, theatre courses became prominent enough that by 1970 the Department of Speech had to expand to include Theatre in its title.

-In 74 years we have grown from an activity within the Speech Department to a vital part of the Wayne State University community.
+In the time that theatre and dance has been offered at Wayne State University, we have grown from an activity within the Speech Department to a vital part of the Wayne State community.